photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 !!! tldr ""
     Darktable is not included in the ARMv7 version because it is not 32-bit compatible.

+### Is a Raspberry Pi fast enough? ###

+This depends largely on your expectations and the number of files you have.
+Most users report that PhotoPrism runs smoothly on their Raspberry Pi 4.
+However, the initial indexing typically takes longer than even on 8-year-old standard desktop CPUs.

+Also keep in mind that the hardware has limited video transcoding capabilities, so the conversion of video file formats is not well-supported and software transcoding is generally slow.

 ### Getting Updates ###

 Open a terminal and change to the folder where the `docker-compose.yml` file was saved.